 - Traditional foods like turkey, stuffing and pumpkin pie are served by many on Thanksgiving Day.

-This study guide is free to download and use in the classroom to increase your thanksgiving knowledge.Download for Free
+Download and use this worksheet in the classroom or at home to increase your students' Thanksgiving knowledge.Download